-After testing many different air purifiers, different features, prices, capacities, I decided to test one premium air purifier this time.
+After testing many different air purifiers, with different features, prices, and capacities, I decided to test one premium air purifier this time.
 In this review, I present to you a complete review and test of the air purifier Molekule Air.

 The Molekule Air is a slightly older model from Molekule, around which a lot of dust has been raised, and it is undeniable that the “internet” is divided around this device.